betfair/cougar-documentation/cougar-guide.md

  * JSON-RPC
  * XML/JSON over HTTP (affectionally called Rescript)
  * SOAP (yes, we hate it too, but some people can't escape it)
-* Socket transport - a custom binary transport which multiplexes requests over a TCP connection.
+* Socket transport - implementing a custom binary protocol which multiplexes requests over a TCP connection.
 This supports both RPC and connected objects.
 * JMS transport - an abstract base transport for supporting JMS implementations.
 Supports events.
 * ActiveMQ transport - a concrete event transport.